 Although the threshold values of illuminance at the observer’s eye are different for achromatic threshold and the levels of illuminance quoted in [18], the effective intensity calculated using methods given in this document could be used to determine the luminous range of a light, using the methods laid down in [18].
 Thus, those methods may be used to determine the nominal range of a light for publication in Lists of Lights.

+Whilst the method focused on in this guideline is the Modified Allard Method, historically, a number of other methods have been used.
+For completeness, these other methods have been included in ANNEX B. However, they should not be used for the calculation of effective intensity for determining the luminous range for publishing in the List of Lights.

 In general, the methods of evaluation given make use of time constants of the visual system denoted by C in the Schmidt-Clausen method and by A or a in all other methods.
 (It should be noted that, in the Schmidt-Clausen Method, the time-constant is really C/F, where F is a “form-factor”, less than unity for all non-rectangular flashes, the time-constant is only equal to C in the case of rectangular flashes).
 These constants are closely related to the more familiar time-constant a of the Blondel-Rey expression for the effective intensity Ie of flashes of rectangular form: